 CPSK + R

-In order to achieve the status of Chartered Designer applicants are required to prove that they operate professionally and to evidence their competences against the CSD Genetic Matrix™ CPSK.
+In order to achieve the status of Chartered Designer in your design specialism you will be required to prove that you operate professionally and to evidence your competences against the CSD Genetic Matrix™ CPSK.

-In order to maintain the status of Chartered Designer they must additionally demonstrate annually that they are complying with the Requirements (CPSK+R) of chartership as set by The Register and are maintaining their professional standards and development.
+In order to maintain your status as a Chartered Designer in your design specialism you must additionally demonstrate annually that you are complying with the Requirements (CPSK+R) of chartership as set by The Register and are maintaining your professional standards and development.

 Imagination, intuition, insight and inspiration